Directive on Terms and Conditions of Employment - Executives (MGT, RLE and LC)

 a.
 For the purpose of this leave, immediate family is defined as father, mother (or alternatively stepfather, stepmother or foster parent), brother, sister, spouse (including common-law spouse resident with the employee), child (including child of common-law spouse), stepchild or ward of the employee, grandchild, grandparent, father-in-law, mother-in-law, and relative permanently residing in the employee’s household or with whom the employee permanently resides or, subject to paragraph (f) below, a person who stands in the place of a relative for the employee whether or not there is any degree of consanguinity between such person and the employee.

 c.
-Bereavement leave may be granted for up to one day in the event of the death of an employee’s son-in-law, daughter-in-law, brother-in-law or sister-in-law.
+Bereavement leave may be granted for up to one day in the event of the death of an employee’s son-in-law, daughter-in-law, brother-in-law or sister-in-law, aunt or uncle and grandparents of spouse.

 8. Personal Leave